firstcontributions/first-contributions/README.md

 where `this-is-you` is your GitHub username.
 Here you're copying the contents of the first-contributions repository on GitHub to your computer.

 ## Create a branch

+### Meaning: Cloning in Git means making a copy of a project from a remote source to your computer.
+You can work on the copy locally.

 Change to the repository directory on your computer (if you are not already there):